Hell is Us: Designed Different (Review)

 Visuals

-The retro scfi setting of Hell is Us feels like it taps into many different forms stylistic choices with some brutalist look, European vibes, along with some retro scfi that feels very 80s ScFi in its aesthetics.
-But it is able to take these different vibes and style choices and make its world feel unique and distinct.
-Haeda has a particular presence that plays into the more bleak and depressing themes that permeate throughout the game.
-There is also a lot of variation to the world of Haedea too, with the overgrown, cities engulfed in dust, buildings, bunkers, and underground temples, and cities.
-There is so much variety in how these cities and environments are constructed that further enhance the world-building and history of this world, that you're continuously reading about and hearing through both notes and discussions.
-The Haze are so interesting in their designs, presence and overall aesthetics.
-I do wish we'd see more surreal or distinct variants of them, but conceptually they fit this world, and overall atmosphere of this world neatly.
-Seriously the environments and the world that has been crafted here is so well-put together, and it is stylized in a distinct way that is both other-worldly and human.
-It has been mentioned in an interview Fextralife had with Hell is Us' director that the cosmic horror vibe of Hell is Us was inspired from what felt like forces that are terrifying being real beyond our comprehension, referencing the radioactivity in Chernobyl as an example explaining the Haze as physical manifestations of human emotion, as denoted my the elements that are attached to them.
+The retro sci-fi setting of Hell is Us feels like it taps into many different stylistic choices, with a brutalist look, European vibes, and a retro sci-fi aesthetic that feels very 80s.
+But it can take these different vibes and style choices and make its world feel unique and distinct.
+Haeda has a particular presence that plays into the game's more bleak and depressing themes.
+There is also a lot of variation in the world of Haedea, with overgrown cities engulfed in dust, buildings, bunkers, and underground temples.
+There is so much variety in how these cities and environments are constructed that further enhances the world-building and history of this world, which you're continuously reading about and hearing about through both notes and discussions.
+The Haze are so interesting in their designs, presence, and overall aesthetics.
+I do wish we'd see more surreal or distinct variants of them, but conceptually, they fit this world and its overall atmosphere neatly.
+Seriously, the environments and the world that have been crafted here are so well put together, and they are stylised in a distinct way that is both otherworldly and human.
+It has been mentioned in an interview Fextralife had with Hell is Us' director that the cosmic horror vibe of Hell is Us was inspired by what felt like forces that are terrifying beings real beyond our comprehension, referencing the radioactivity in Chernobyl as an example, explaining the Haze as physical manifestations of human emotion, as denoted my the elements that are attached to them.

 Sound

-The visual design and the way in which it depicts Hell is Us' bleak and dire world, is equally matched in its sound department offering a pretty solid and all around atmospheric soundtrack that contributes to making exploration, problem solving and the moments in-between.
-The background music, this depressing electric synth ambient tracks that play in the background, tapping into the feeling of investigation and exploring a world that feels bleak and hopeless.
+The visual design and the way it depicts Hell is Us' bleak, dire world are matched by its sound, offering a pretty solid, all-around atmospheric soundtrack that contributes to exploration, problem-solving, and the moments in between.
+The background music, these depressing, electronic synth ambient tracks that play in the background, tap into the feeling of investigation and exploring a world that feels bleak and hopeless.
 It

-really does sell underscore the feeling of the tensions in Haedea the urgency of your journey and investigation, and it is something that is always working in sync with the visuals, and these two components are always setting the mood, the tone, and overall feeling of a particular area you explore, and it does it so effortlessly.
-Another point that was mentioned in the interview with Fetralife was how the soundtrack is about creating a mood and atmosphere with sound, and much of Hell is Us' soundtrack is inspired by films like Annihilation and how the films soundtrack blends horror tones, with moody sounds.
-The voice performances are pretty solid too, with some cheesy dialogue that is more a writing quarrel I have with the game, rather than an acting issue.
-I felt like Remi's performance by Elias Toufexis was really solid, and overall many of the different performances here are good.
+really does sell the underlying feeling of the tensions in Haedea, the urgency of your journey, and the investigation.
+It is always working in sync with the visuals.
+These two components always set the mood, the tone, and the overall feeling of a particular area you explore, and they do it effortlessly.
+Another point mentioned in the interview with Fetralife was that the soundtrack is about creating a mood and atmosphere with sound, and much of Hell is Us' soundtrack is inspired by films like Annihilation, with its blend of horror tones and moody sounds.
+The voice performances are solid, too, with some cheesy dialogue that is more a writing issue I have with the game than an acting issue.
+Remi's performance by Elias Toufexis was really solid, and overall, many of the different performances here are good.

 Performance

-The performance for Hell is Us has been pretty good from my experience with the game, I've been running this game on my 4080 Super and have encountered none to very little performance hiccups.
-I've been able to run the game with a consistent framerate and have experienced very little technical bugs, with the worst being texture pop-in once or twice in a cutscene.
-I haven't experienced any crashes, and there have been no in-game bugs or quest lock-outs that I've encountered through my playthrough, overall making this this game pretty easy to pick up and play.
+The performance of Hell is Us has been pretty good from my experience with the game.
+I've been running it on my 4080 Super and haven't encountered any performance hiccups.
+I've been able to run the game with a consistent framerate and have experienced very few technical bugs, the worst being texture pop-in once or twice during a cutscene.
+I haven't experienced any crashes, and there have been no in-game bugs or quest lockouts that I've encountered during my playthrough, making this game pretty easy to pick up and play.

 Conclusion

 Overall, Hell is Us is an experience that may look like something that you have seen before on its surface.
-But when you dig deeper there is a unique offering here that is full of heart and charm.
-It's a game that may not be for everyone, but it is definitely something for me, it may be rough around the edges in some areas, but underneath that friction and roughness, comes a experience that is a rarity and an oddity today.
-It's puzzles and exploration are as much a mystery as the inner-conflict and plot that is unfolding, making you intrigued in what is going on around you at all times, and whilst the story can feel like it does fizzle out, the feeling that exploring its world and its more micro-level stories do unfold and depict and interesting world.
-The biggest sore spot to this experience is its lack of enemy variety and meaningful combat, it's not terrible, but it feels more serviceable and decent, than anything special.
-But despite these setbacks Hell is Us is a worthwhile time and is one of the hidden gems of 2025.
+But when you dig deeper, you'll find a unique offering here full of heart and charm.
+It's a game that may not be for everyone, but it is definitely something for me.
+It may be rough around the edges in some areas, but underneath that friction and roughness lies an experience that is a rarity and an oddity today.
+Its puzzles and exploration are as much a mystery as the inner-conflict and plot that is unfolding, making you intrigued in what is going on around you at all times, and whilst the story can feel like it does fizzle out, the feeling that exploring its world and its more micro-level stories do unfold and depict an interesting world.
+The biggest sore spot to this experience is its lack of enemy variety and meaningful combat; it's not terrible, but it feels more serviceable and decent than anything special.
+But despite these setbacks, Hell is Us is a worthwhile time.